nicbell/EmVeeAye/readme.md

 How do these differ?
 What you want is not always what you get.

 You're feeling a bit sleepy, your intent is to have a cup of coffee.
 You handle your intent by checking to see if there is any coffee, after that your action may be to have a coffee or not have a coffee.
 One of these actions may reduce you to a less sleepy state, the other will leave you sleepy as well as disappointed.

+In the context of Model-View-Intent (MVI) architecture, actions are responsible for updating the state of the application, not intents.
+When an intent is received by the ViewModel, it processes the intent and generates an action based on that intent.

+#### Reducers

+The reducer function is a pure function that takes the current state of the application and an Action object, and returns a new state that reflects the changes made by the Action. `(state, action) -> new state`.

+The reducer function is responsible for updating the state of the application, based on the Action produce by handling the Intent that was triggered by the user.
+It's called a reducer because it takes the current state and reduces it to a new state based on the Action.

 ## 🪜 Setup